search ]

 JavaScript Variables and Constants for Beginners

-What are JavaScript Variables & How to Declare a Variable?
+What Are JavaScript Variables and How to Declare Them?

 Using var